facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Sensing the future

-All the scenarios we've briefly seen until now, could be addressed differently, thinking of one of the new PHP features.
+All the scenarios we've briefly seen until now could be addressed differently, thinking of one of the new PHP features.
 Although other languages featured Enumerations for a long time, they are going to be available in PHP only since version 8.1.
 And it's a fact that [Enumerations](https://wiki.php.net/rfc/enumerations) (enumerated types with a fixed number of possible values) offer other interesting implementation possibilities.
 Maybe some way to reconsider the use of constants too.
 Take a look at the following code